|

 35. authoritative

-of recognized authority or excellence
+of recognized power or excellence

 Every myth presents itself as an authoritative, factual account, no matter how much the narrated events are at variance with natural law or ordinary experience...